One Bullet Clips

 - In Quake Live, picking up weapons gives a set amount.
 For example, picking up a rocket launcher gives 10 ammo, and a lightning gun gives 100.
 This also applies to weapons dropped by players, no matter how much ammo the player had before he/she dropped the weapon.

 - SiN and its sequel, Episodes, play this one straight, but even more maddening is the fact that the shotgun in SiN: Episodes, which uses a magazine, will always be pumped after reloading no matter what (ejecting a shell).
-Since it also is pumped automatically after firing a shot also, Blade is in essence ejecting an unused cartridge with every reload.
+Since it is also pumped automatically after firing a shot, Blade is in essence ejecting an unused cartridge with every reload.

 - Rainbow Six: Vegas is similar to Crysis in this regard.
 Reloading an empty weapon requires the protagonist to cock the gun to put the first round into the chamber.
 In addition, reloading before a gun is empty adds one extra bullet to the next magazine (excluding belt-fed LMGs, which are always re-cocked no matter how many bullets you had left).
 However, despite the HUD only showing how many magazines you could fill with your remaining bullets, magazines are not actually tracked.